sourcegraph/about/blogposts/thyme-a-simple-cli-to-measure-human-time-and-focus.md

 *   In the “Active” row, you can see that the first 30 minutes of the afternoon was a period of high-frequency context switches.
 This was when I was deciding which charting library to use, so I was opening a new browser tab every minute and quickly scanning through docs.
 *   You can see where I became frustrated in the middle of looking for charting libraries.
 It’s the purple chunk of 5–10 minutes labeled “michael phelps — Google Search ”.
 The number of charting libraries to consider was overwhelming, so I temporarily gave up and started reading some news about the Olympics.
 (As a side note, holy cow Michael Phelps.
 What an athlete!)
-*   There’s a solid 45-minute block of blue in the “Active” row between 16:30 and 17:30\.
+*   There's a solid 45-minute block of blue in the “Active” row between 16:30 and 17:30\.
 I remember this period.
 It was when I wrote 70% of the code and it felt amazing.
 I was mainly referencing [Sourcegraph](https://sourcegraph.com/) ([“template.Must — golang/go”](https://sourcegraph.com/github.com/golang/go/-/info/GoPackage/text/template/-/Must)) and the Google charts documentation.
 Everything I needed was in the Chrome window next to my editor so I was in the zone.
 *   The remainder of the afternoon shows more frequent context switches and felt less productive.
 I was mainly tweaking the UI and scanning through documentation for the charting library I was using.
 You can see frequent switches to “out.html”, which was the browser window that displayed the work-in-progress Thyme charts UI.

 #### Chart 3: Which apps do you rely on overall?